|

 the surface tension of water droplets, improving water penetration.

-gardening - the main page - use your "gardening
+| gardening navigational menu gardening - the main page - use your "gardening

-button" on the navigational panel on the left hand side of the page
+button" on the navigational panel on the left hand side of the page container gardening - continued care of your garden - you are

 here!

-To determine whether your plant is root bound, turn the container
+Repotting To determine whether your plant is root bound, turn the container

 upside down or on its side and gently remove the plant.
 Examine the roots.
 Unless your plant is large, heavy, and hard to

+handle, the best time to do this is after watering.
 To repot a root bound plant, prepare a container one size larger

 than the current one, and fill the new container with soil.
 Take the plant, still in its old container, and press the plant